-The City of Long Beach recently adopted the General Plan Land Use Element on December 2019.
-The currently adopted land use designations for the program area (as shown in Figure 2-9) are an Open Space (OS) PlaceType with a Specific Plan Overlay, with the exception of the Pumpkin Patch site and a portion of the Long Beach City Property site, which have a Regional-Serving Facility (RSF) Placetype with a Specific Plan Overlay.
+The properties within the City of Long Beach are not assigned a specific General Plan Land Use District, with the exception of the Alamitos Bay Partners site and Pumpkin Patch site, and portions of the Northern Synergy Oil Field, Long Beach City Property, and Callaway Marsh sites which have a designation of Land Use District No. 7, Mixed Uses.
+The City of Long Beach recently adopted the an updated General Plan Land Use Element on December 2019.
+The currently adopted land use designations under the updated General Plan Land Use Element for the program area (as shown in Figure -29) are an Open Space (OS) PlaceType with a Specific Plan Overlay, with the exception of the Pumpkin Patch site and a portion of the Long Beach City Property site, which have a Regional-Serving Facility (RSF) Placetype with a Specific Plan Overlay.
+The City of Long Beach is currently in the process of obtaining CCC certification of the coastal portions of the updated General Plan Land Use Element.
+Once the City obtains certification, the updated General Plan Land uses designations will go into effect.